learn-co-curriculum/phase-1-algorithms-intro-to-algorithmic-problem-solving/README.md

 The objectives for this section are to:

-- Understand how algorithmic problem solving makes you a stronger developer
 - Define what "algorithm" means
 - Develop a process for algorithmic problem solving
 - Understand the usefulness of Big O notation
-- Identify the Big O of a given algorithm
+- Identify the Big O time and space complexity of a given algorithm

 By the end of this section, you'll have the core skills you'll need to develop as you begin your journey toward mastering data structures and algorithms.
 Later